J&J Medical Connect

 Study Design/Methods

-• Adjustment of imbalances in patient characteristics (tumor stage, prior doses of BCG instillation, Eastern Cooperative Oncology Group, age, gender, and race) was performed by weighting the INLEXZO IPD to match the baseline characteristics reported for QUILT 3.032.
+• Adjustment of imbalances in patient characteristics (tumor stage, prior doses of BCG instillation, Eastern Cooperative Oncology Group, age, gender, and race) was performed by weighting the INLEXZO IPD to match baseline characteristics reported for QUILT 3.032.

 Results